poezio/poezio/doc/source/usage.rst

 List tab
 ~~~~~~~~

-This tab lists all public rooms on a MUC service.
-It is currently very limited
+This tab lists all public rooms on a MUC service (with the :term:`/list` command).
-but will be improved in the future.
-There currently is no way to search a room.
+It is currently very limited but will be improved in the future.
+There currently
+is no way to search a room.

 .. figure:: ./images/list.png
     :alt: The list tab